CenturyLinkCloud/PublicKB/Accounts & Users/unlocking-a-user-record.md

 ###Description

 CenturyLink Cloud users are locked out of their account after 4 failed login attempts.
 To unlock the user, an Account Administrator must view the user's record in the Control Portal and choose to unlock the user.
-That Account Administrator may be someonein the customer account, or a NOC Engineer.
+That Account Administrator may be someone in the customer account, or a NOC Engineer.

 ###Prerequisites